 Like the listeners who tuned in late to Orson Welles' famous radio broadcast, many adult TV viewers who tuned in late to Without Warning because of trick-or-treating or Halloween parties were not sure what they were seeing.
 Real CBS News graphics were used for the film's mock newscast.

 No TV network has attempted a similar Halloween night broadcast since then.
-Two years before CBS aired Without Warning, the BBC broadcast Ghostwatch, a mock BBC TV reality program supposedly broadcast live from an allegedly haunted house.
+Two years before CBS aired Without Warning, the BBC broadcast Ghostwatch, a mock BBC TV reality program supposedly broadcast live from a haunted house.
 Many terrified viewers thought it was real.

 Quote Of The Day